Anyone dissatisfied with an Order from the Rental Office may appeal the decision to the Commission.

 I have completed and signed the Notice of Appeal.
 Is the appeal official?

-The appeal is not official until it is filed with the Commission.
-You will receive a stamped copy of the Notice of Appeal from Commission staff.
+The appeal is not official until it is filed with the Commission and all parties have been provided a copy of the Notice of Appeal within the appeal timelines.

 Am I required to provide all the evidence presented at the rental hearing at the time I file the Notice of Appeal?